 Notification Chains

-The Linux kernel is huge piece of C code which consists from many different subsystems.
+The Linux kernel is huge piece of code which consists from many different subsystems.
 Each subsystem has its own purpose which is independent of other subsystems.
 But often one subsystem wants to know something from other subsystem(s).
 There is special mechanism in the Linux kernel which allows to solve this problem partly.
 The name of this mechanism is - notification chains

 and its main purpose to provide a way for different subsystems to subscribe on asynchronous events from other subsystems.
 Note that this mechanism is only for communication inside kernel, but there are other mechanisms for communication between kernel and userspace.